Skip to main content

 Before retrieval, HPPIE models a patient persona from structured clinical attributes: age, sex, active medications, diagnosed conditions, allergies, and health goals.
 This persona reshapes the embedding space before the query hits the vector store.

 Most RAG systems treat personalization as post-retrieval reranking: retrieve top-k, then filter.
-We rejected that because post-retrieval filtering from a 20-document pool will never surface a document ranked 47th in a generic query.
+The architecture rejected that because post-retrieval filtering from a 20-document pool will never surface a document ranked 47th in a generic query.

 HPPIE injects the persona into the query embedding.
-The vector space processes a distinct query for every persona.
+The vector space processes a distinct query for each persona.

 Stage 2: Hybrid Scoring Engine